-A civil protection order is a court order that is intended to protect the person seeking the order from threat or abuse.
-It prohibits the alleged abuser from contacting, harassing, threatening, or intimidating the alleged victim.
+A civil protection order in Colorado is a court order that is intended to protect the person seeking the order from threat or abuse, including domestic violence.
+A protective order prohibits the alleged abuser from contacting, harassing, stalking, threatening, or intimidating the alleged victim.
 It can also limit where and when the subject of the order can be in certain places, prohibit contact with family members, and even limit contact with pets.

 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is a civil protection order in Colorado?

 - 2. What is prohibited by a civil protection order?

 - 3. How was a protection order issued against me?

 - 4. How is a civil restraining order different than a criminal restraining order?

 - 5. What happens if I violate a protection order?

 - 6. How do I remove a restraining order?

 Protection orders in Colorado are issued under C.R.S.
 13-14-102 and 13-14-103.
 There are three types of protection orders: